 Onde está a Felicidade?

 How far would you go to be happy?
-In this delightful comedy, the chef Teodora (Bruna Lombardi), embarks on a journey of discoveries that will make her a new woman.
-Crisis in love and in her ...
+In this delightful comedy, chef Teodora (Bruna Lombardi) embarks on a journey of discoveries that will make her a new woman.
+Crises in love and in her profe...
 Read allHow far would you go to be happy?
-In this delightful comedy, the chef Teodora (Bruna Lombardi), embarks on a journey of discoveries that will make her a new woman.
-Crisis in love and in her professional life will take her - along with her friend Zeca (Marcello Airoldi) and Milena...
+In this delightful comedy, chef Teodora (Bruna Lombardi) embarks on a journey of discoveries that will make her a new woman.
+Crises in love and in her professional life will take her, along with her friend Zeca (Marcello Airoldi) and young Spanis...
 Read allHow far would you go to be happy?
-In this delightful comedy, the chef Teodora (Bruna Lombardi), embarks on a journey of discoveries that will make her a new woman.
-Crisis in love and in her professional life will take her - along with her friend Zeca (Marcello Airoldi) and Milena (Marta Larralde), a young Spanish girl - to go through the Way of St. James of Compostela...
+In this delightful comedy, chef Teodora (Bruna Lombardi) embarks on a journey of discoveries that will make her a new woman.
+Crises in love and in her professional life will take her, along with her friend Zeca (Marcello Airoldi) and young Spanish girl Milena (Marta Larralde), through the Way of St. James of Compostela, an ideal backg...
 Read all

 Riccelli and Lombardi are getting better each new work (this is their 3rd movie).
 Their last attempt was interesting and with a great plot development, but some elements broke the experience maybe for the excess of some of its main Brazilian distributor requirements and the lack of some better acting direction.
 But seems that Riccelli just learned from the experience and now did it right because even Globo Films being the distributor again, Riccelli and Lombardi now seems more confident in managing some of the issues and flaws that made "O Signo da Cidade" disappointing in some scenes.